-Lectures: 3 Hrs/Week In-Semester: 50 Marks

-Tutorial: 1 Hr/Week End-Semester: 50 Marks
+In-Semester: 50 Marks End-Semester: 50 Marks

-1. To familiarize the students with techniques of differentiation and integration of multivariable function.

-2. To equip the students to deal with advanced level of Mathematics, and applications that would be essential for their disciplines.
+- 1. To familiarize the students with techniques of differentiation and integration of multivariable functions. - 2.
+To equip the students to deal with advanced level of Mathematics, and applications that would be essential for their disciplines.